Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Introduction

 \item[GLT2] The set of GLT sequences form a $*$-algebra, i.e., it is closed under linear combinations, products, inversion (whenever the symbol is singular, at most, in a set of zero Lebesgue measure), and conjugation.
-Hence, the GLT symbol obtained via algebraic operations of a finite set of GLT sequences is given by performing the same algebraic manipulations of the symbols of the considered GLT sequences.
+Hence, as a particular case, the GLT matrix sequence obtained via algebraic operations of a finite set of GLT matrix sequences has symbol given by performing the same algebraic manipulations of the symbols of the considered GLT matrix sequences.